Tony Cox | CEO and Senior Trainer

 Not long afterwards, he was hired on as part of the Instructional Team at Outward Bound Canada.
 In 2004, Jonathan was seconded for an assignment overseas working for Outward Bound Thailand.
 While there, he worked and trained, alongside his Thai colleagues, developing skills in jungle trekking and sea kayaking on the Gulf of Thailand.
 During his career with Outward Bound internationally, Jonathan has held several key roles: as an Instructor, Course Director, Staff Trainer and most recently as the Director of Innovation and Program Development for Open Enrollment Programs at Outward Bound Canada.

-Jonathan retired from Leaders of the Day in 2012 to pursue his love of Arctic Exploration and now lives in Toronto, Ontario.
+Jonathan retired from Leaders of the Day in 2012 and now operates his own successful Life Coaching Business in Toronto, Ontario.